PipedreamHQ/pipedream/docs/docs/workflows/sharing/README.md

 ::: tip Connected Accounts are not shared

-Shared workflow links **will not** include your own connected accounts.
-Instead in this new workflow the user of your workflow link will be prompted to connect their own accounts.
+Shared workflow links do not include your own connected accounts.
+Instead, in this new workflow, the user of your workflow link is prompted to connect their own accounts.

 :::